 Blood is an incredible, essential component of all of our bodies.
 Its exact makeup, though, is not universal — in fact, there are eight different common blood types.
 Knowing which type is at work inside your body can help you stay healthy, plan for the future and prevent complications.

 To find out your blood type, visit your primary care physician or simply ask when you go donate blood.
-Our network of care also includes numerous lab locations through Florida Hospital’s Lab Care, which can provide testing and pathology support at any stage of your health journey.
+Our network of care also includes numerous lab locations throughout the state, which can provide testing and pathology support at any stage of your health journey.

 Find Your Match

 All blood consists of plasma, red and white blood cells, and platelets, but it’s the antigens that separate it into distinct categories or blood types.
 Antigens can trigger an immune response if they are foreign to your body, meaning an incorrect mix of blood can clump dangerously inside your veins.
 But don’t worry; if you should ever need a transfusion, our medical team will ensure you receive only what’s compatible.